 - Have all of your information ready before you begin to create your resumé, including your education and work history, references, and any special awards, honors, and memberships.

 - The Block Center computers also offer the software program WinWay Resumé to create a resumé.
-With both this program and Job & Career Accelerator, you can create a resumé draft that can then be further modified further in Microsoft Word.
+With both this program you can create a resumé draft that can then be further modified further in Microsoft Word.

 - Microsoft Word also has its own resumé creation tools, including a Resumé Wizard.

 Ask a librarian in the Block Center for assistance in using any of these tools.
 Here are a few other suggestions:

 - Create a rough draft, then edit several times.

 - Emphasize headings using boldfacing, italicizing, etc.